- Performance and fit

 GATE-Germany

-A wide range of information on several higher education systems and detailed country profiles is available from the GATE-Germany consortium for international higher education marketing, which is funded by the Federal Ministry of Education and Research (BMBF).
+A wide range of information on several higher education systems and detailed country profiles in German are available from the GATE-Germany consortium for international higher education marketing, which is funded by the Federal Ministry of Education and Research (BMBF).
 The GATE-Germany office is located within the DAAD, and higher education institutions can commission assistance for finding clusters of suitable partners.

 C. Level of internationalisation